conda/conda-dot-org/learn/faq.md

 # Frequently asked questions

+## What is the difference between Anaconda, Miniconda, and conda?

+In simple terms, [Anaconda](https://www.anaconda.com/) is a complete Python distribution for scientific computing, [Miniconda](https://conda.io/en/latest/miniconda.html) is a lightweight version of Anaconda, and [Conda](https://docs.conda.io/) is a package and environment manager used in both Anaconda and Miniconda.
+Below we have listed down case for each of the above tooling, Try and compare which situation best describes your use case and then go ahead with the respective installation.

+[Anaconda](https://www.anaconda.com/) is a great choice for beginners who are new to Python or conda and want a complete Python distribution with over 1,500 pre-installed scientific packages.
+It offers the convenience of having all the necessary packages automatically installed at once without the need to individually install each package.
+Anaconda is a curated set of packages that have been tested for compatibility and usability, making it an excellent option for those who want to use a set of packages that are vetted for interoperability.
+However, it does require some disk space and time for installation, but as long as you have a few minutes and 3 GB of disk space, Anaconda is an excellent choice for scientific computing and data analysis.

+[Miniconda](https://conda.io/en/latest/miniconda.html) is a better choice if you prefer more control over your environment and do not mind installing the packages you need individually.
+Unlike Anaconda, which comes with over 1,500 scientific packages pre-installed, Miniconda is a lightweight version that only includes the essential packages and conda package manager.
+This means it requires less time and disk space to install.
+Miniconda is a good option if you need fast access to Python and the conda commands and would like to sort out the other programs later.

+[Conda](https://docs.conda.io/) is an [open-source](https://github.com/conda/conda#readme) package manager and environment management system that helps you find and install packages as well as their dependencies.
+Though conda is written in Python, it can handle software written in any language.
+It runs on Windows, Linux, and macOS, as well as various platforms and architectures.

 ## What is a conda channel?

 Conda channels are the locations where conda packages are stored.
 By default, packages are automatically downloaded and updated from the `default` channel, but other channels (i.e., [conda-forge](https://conda-forge.org/)) can be specified using the `--channel` flag, as shown in the example below: